Best HR Software for Call Centers Compared

 This is where employee management software earns its keep—or doesn't.

-InFlow HR & Payroll handles rapid onboarding well.
+Tellency HR & Payroll handles rapid onboarding well.
 You can build onboarding templates by role, which means your "Tier 1 Agent" template includes every document, training module assignment, and system access request they'll need.
 When someone leaves (and they will), the offboarding workflow automatically triggers equipment return notifications, exit interview scheduling, and final paycheck calculations.
 That last part matters more than people realize—miscalculating a final paycheck is a wage claim waiting to happen.

 BambooHR has a polished onboarding experience too, honestly one of the best-looking interfaces out there.
 But it's built more for companies where someone stays two or three years, not two or three months.
 The offboarding features feel like an afterthought.